Zoned garden for entertaining

 Firstly we needed to find a solution to the sloping lawn / compacted bit of root bound, knackered grass.
-And create some level space to enable the family to enjoy the garden.
-And we did this by proposing a terraced garden with 3 different level areas retained with oak sleepers.
+Create some level space to enable the family to enjoy the garden.
+We did this by proposing a terraced garden with 3 different level areas retained with oak sleepers.
 It required an extensive dig out (by hand) but was the only solution.
-And by creating large planting beds at the base of each tree, with carefully considered plant choice and automated irrigation system.
+By creating large planting beds at the base of each tree, with carefully considered plant choice and automated irrigation system.

 We sought to create an indoor out feel with the house with a complimentary tiling scheme creating a dining area and lounge seating area adjoining the house’s ground floor.
 Paths lead to a corner bespoke fire pit area and to the back of the garden where an outdoor home office was built.